Niven's laws: Niven's Law (re: Clarke's Third Law)

-Both Clarke's Third Law and Niven's Law are referenced in part 2 of the serial Battlefield from season 26 of Doctor Who, first aired September 13, 1989.
+Both Clarke's Third Law and Niven's Law are referenced in the extended edition of the 1989 serial Battlefield from season 26 of Doctor Who.
 In this episode, the Doctor and his companion Ace have entered a trans-dimensional spaceship.
 While discussing the ship itself, the Doctor asks his companion if she knows Clarke's Law, which she then recites: "Any advanced form of technology is indistinguishable from magic."
 The Doctor replies that the reverse is true and Ace voices this, working through the inverse, "any advanced form of magic is indistinguishable from technology."

 Niven's Laws (stories)

 Niven's Laws is also the title of a 1984 collection of Niven's short stories.

 Included in the 1989 collection N-Space are six laws titled Niven's Laws for Writers.
 They are: